cea-hpc/modules/doc/source/cookbook/compiler-etc-dependencies.rst

 Environment Modules 4.x, even with automatic module handling disabled, is better --- in a command sequence as above the module switch from pgi to intel would fail due to the prereq module.
-However, with the automatic module handling enabled (this feature is still *experimental* and disabled by default; we add the ``--auto`` flag to the module switch command as one way to enable it), things work much better, as evidenced below:
+However, with the :ref:`Automated module handling <v42-automated-module-handling-mode>` enabled (this feature is still *experimental* and disabled by default; we add the ``--auto`` flag to the module switch command as one way to enable it), things work much better, as evidenced below:

 .. literalinclude:: ../../example/compiler-etc-dependencies/example-sessions/homebrewed/modules4/ompi-switch.out
     :language: console